“What!” Ify exclaimed in shock.

 “Thank you.
 It’s not over yet.
 We need to get to her realm now.”

 “Are you sure you can make it?
-You need urgent medical attention.”
+You need to go to the hospital.”
 Ify said, staring skeptically at his wounded side.

 “I am fine.
 Don’t worry.”